Azure/slm-innovator-lab/index.md

 3. Reference guide for SLM fine-tuning&serving PoC/Prototype

 ## Agenda
-- Why Azure?: Before we get into the hands-on, we explain to participants exactly what the SLM Innovator Lab is all about and give them an overview of the AIML ecosystem in Azure.
+- **Why Azure?**: Before we get into the hands-on, we explain to participants exactly what the SLM Innovator Lab is all about and give them an overview of the AIML ecosystem in Azure.

 - **Lab 1.
 Data preparation**: Participants will dive into the critical first step of the GenAI pipeline.
 The session will focus on how to prepare data from real-world scenarios to create high-quality datasets necessary for fine-tuning models.
 Participants will learn how to process QnA (Questions & Answers) data and generate synthetic data to augment the training set, ensuring the model can handle a wide range of domain, including those in non-English languages.
 By the end of this lab, participants will have hands-on experience in transforming raw data into a format ready for effective AI model training.